stolostron/application-ui/README.md

    export hcmUiApiUrl=`<searchAPIRouteEndpoint>/hcmuiapi`
    </pre>

-   For vscode users, these variables can be set in your local VS Code enviroment using the launch.json in the .vscode directory.
+   For VS Code users, these variables can be set in your local VS Code enviroment using the launch.json in the .vscode directory.
 To create a launch.json file, open your project folder in VS Code (File > Open Folder) and then select the Configure gear icon on the Run view top bar.
 If you go back to the File Explorer view (Ctrl+Shift+E), you'll see that VS Code has created a .vscode folder and added the launch.json file to your workspace.

    Use a map, `env:{}` , in launch.json to contain your environment variables.
    <pre>